-Checklist: Additional ways to help keep baby safer if bedsharing
+Checklist: Additional ways to help keep baby safe if bedsharing

-- Baby is put to sleep on their back.
+☑ Baby is put to sleep on their back.

 It is safest for babies to sleep on their back.
+If your baby rolls onto their tummy while sleeping, gently place them back on their back.

-- Mattress is on the floor.
+✓ Mattress is on the floor.